Trip to the Outer Banks of North Carolina

 Saving the Earth is overwhelming, and now the Rainforest is burning!

-Image of Yellowstone National Park, Wyoming, by David Mark from Pixabay
+Yellowstone National Park, Wyoming, photo by David Mark from Pixabay.

-I had coffee with a friend recently and she was telling me that it’s hard to know which environmental practices to follow since there are so many problems.
+I had coffee with a friend recently and she told me that it’s hard to know which environmental practices to follow since there are so many problems.
 She wasn’t sure where to start.
 I know that most of us feel the same way often.
-Thank you, Amanda, for inspiring this blog post.

-It gets to all of us, even me!
+It is overwhelming to all of us.
 Though driven by a genuine heartfelt desire to do everything I can to protect the planet, the animals, and ourselves, even I get overwhelmed.
-Last week I felt despair and defeat when I learned about the lax environmental policies under Brazil’s President (much like the environmental attitude of our own president) that have resulted in rainforests burning down.
-These fires were likely intentionally set in order to clear land to use to make profits, and the hot and dry conditions spread them quickly.
+Last week, I felt despair and defeat when I learned about the lax environmental policies under Brazil’s President (much like the environmental attitude of our president) that have resulted in rainforests burning down.
+These fires were likely intentionally set to clear land to use to make profits, and the hot and dry conditions spread them quickly.
 This week the fires are still burning and the devastation spreads.
 Scientists indicate that these fires are an 85% increase over last year’s fires.

 The rainforests provide 20% of the Earth’s oxygen.
 Do we really want to do that to ourselves?
 Deprive ourselves of oxygen?
 I’m not even addressing the many species that inhabit the rainforests.
-Or the fact that the rainforest, in essence, cyclically filters the Earth’s air.
+Or the fact that the rainforest essentially cyclically filters the Earth’s air.
 Or that rainforests help maintain the temperature of the entire planet.

 Photo of a rainforest.